anantacloud/Axio-Docs/docs/organization/create-environment-ui.md

 ## What's Next?

-Continue with **Create Environment using Platform as Code** to automate environment creation through declarative configuration.
+Continue with **Create Environment using Platform as Code** to automate environment provisioning through declarative configuration.

 <a href="create-environment-platform-as-code.html" class="btn btn-primary">
 Create Environment using Platform as Code →